 We believe there is ample demand for the Subject in the PMA and the market supports the Subject development as proposed.
-The Subject's overall capture rate is 2.8 percent, which is within acceptable demand thresholds.
-Individual capture rates by bedroom type range from 0.6 to 9.8 percent, which are all considered achievable in the PMA, where moderate-income renter households are stable.
+The Subject's overall capture rate is 2.7 percent, which is within acceptable demand thresholds.
+Individual capture rates by bedroom type range from 0.6 to 9.4 percent, which are all considered achievable in the PMA, where moderate-income renter households are stable.
 Between 2021 and market entry, the total number of renter households is expected to increase at a rate of 0.1 percent annually in the PMA.
-The Subject site is located within 3.0 miles of most community services and facilities that tenants would utilize on a consistent basis.
+The Subject site is located within 2.9 miles of most community services and facilities that tenants would utilize on a consistent basis.
+Further, the site is within close proximity to a Walmart, Publix, and Greenwood Mall.

 There are seven vacancies among LIHTC comparables.
-The developer's LIHTC rents represent a 25 to 85 percent overall advantage below achievable market rents.
-Further, the proposed rents offer a 28.2 percent advantage to HUD Fair Market Rents, which is within SCSHFDA thresholds.
+The developer's LIHTC rents represent a 28 to 85 percent overall advantage below achievable market rents.
+Further, the proposed rents offer a 30.8 percent advantage to HUD Fair Market Rents, which is within SCSHFDA thresholds.
 The proposed rents will also compete well with the LIHTC rents at the most similar LIHTC comparables we surveyed.